paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 </body>
 </html>
 ```
 Now we can access the service from inside the cluster.

-**Next we need to max out the capacity of the nginx server**
-running on the pod.
-Once we max out the pod, we'll apply the Kubernetes Horizontal Pod Autoscaler.
-K8S HPA will create just the righ number of pods required to reduce the request burden.

-We'll cover this entire process in the next step.
+Let's exit the pod for now.

+`exit`{{execute}}

+We'll get back to working with the service shortly, but before that time we need to
+apply a Horizontal Pod Autoscaler to the the deployment.